 Another frequent stop on the way to an MS diagnosis is a series of evoked potentials (EP) tests, which test the time it takes for nerves to respond.
 If the response time is slow, the chances are greater that there's damage along the nerve pathways.

-Currently, there is no known cure for multiple sclerosis, but medications can help control symptoms.
-When a flare-up or relapse happens, steroids lessen inflammation and quicken recovery.
+Currently, there is no known cure for multiple sclerosis, but medicines can help control symptoms.
+When a flare-up or relapse happens, steroids lessen inflammation and help speed up recovery.
 Several medicines can be given to reduce the number of relapses and slow down progression of the disease.

 People with MS can take steps to manage symptoms, including physical and occupational therapy.
 Eating a balanced diet and exercising regularly are also important when it comes to overall health and well-being for people living with MS.